christ0ph-w/ccBenchmarkTool/docs/getting-started.md

 ## Verifying the Setup

-1. Open the frontend at http://localhost:5173
+1. Developement: run "npm run dev" or open http://localhost:5173
 2. Load a dataset from the data directory
 3. Run clustering on a log file
 4. Run an alignment benchmark